Who is eligible for a Hospice UK bursary?

 The number of bursary requests we receive may exceed the funding available.
 We therefore cannot guarantee that your application will be successful, but bursaries will be allocated on a first-come, first-served basis, so we strongly encourage you to apply as soon as Cass Business School have confirmed your offer.

 What is expected of successful applications?

 We are keen that the learning from this course is shared with the wider hospice and palliative care sector.
 To support this aim, we expect you to contribute in a range of ways, for example:

 - Presenting at a Hospice UK conference, workshop or learning event

 - Writing articles on key insights, reflections or elements of your learning or research

 - Sharing papers/research on Hospice IQ

 What are the payment conditions?

-Bursaries must be claimed within eighteen months of the award being made.
-Hospice UK reserves the right to withdraw funding on bursaries that have not been claimed after eighteen months.
+Bursaries must be claimed within twelve months of the award being made.
+Hospice UK reserves the right to withdraw funding on bursaries that have not been claimed after twelve months.

-If you leave the hospice and palliative care arena within 12 months of completing the course, Hospice UK retains the right to ask you for a percentage of the bursary to be refunded.
+If you leave the hospice and palliative care arena within twelve months of completing the course, Hospice UK retains the right to ask you for a percentage of the bursary to be refunded.